delabassee/java-lab/lab7-record.md

                        Track track) {}
 ```

 💡 The Java compiler will automatically generate a default constructor implementation.
 If needed, this constructor can be customized.
-In addition, a `toString`, an `equals` and an `hashCode` default implementations will be generated.
+Also, a `toString`, an `equals`, and a `hashCode` default implementations will be generated.
 If required, those implementations can be overridden.
 Finally, the Java compiler will also generate accessor methods for each component of the Record.

-If you now compile the application, you will get mutliple errors.
+If you now compile the application, you will get multiple errors.
 Can you guess why?

 ```
 …src/main/java/conference/SpeakerRepository.java:[52,69] cannot find symbol